PenguinDaBozo/VSDIATgrind/DAY 2.md

 4) Power Planning

 We have another problem.
-If this particular macro is repeated multiple times, there will be curernt demands for eahc and every element of the macro.
+If this particular macro is repeated multiple times, there will be curernt demands for each and every element of the macro.

-Lets say this is complete chip.
+Lets say this is a complete chip.
 There is a signal from driver to load.
 We have to make sure this line maintains the same signal the whole time.

 <img width="388" height="305" alt="image" src="https://github.com/user-attachments/assets/1f74d059-308f-4d80-b607-d8c0074a1324" />